lansolo99/lansolo.dev/content/posts/building-a-2D-runner-game-with-nextjs.md

 It's Next.js with the app router.

+- Next.js with the app router
 - TailwindCSS for UI
 - ShadCn for some headless components
-- Firebase for auth and user datas
+- Firebase for authentication and user data
 - Maizzle for marketing emails
 - Vercel for hosting

-The whole codebase was taken back from the previous games, with some refactorings.
+The entire codebase was carried over from the previous games, with some refactoring.

 ### Gameboard

-I used repeated pieces of set to have enough matters to sustain a 60s horizontal pan.
+I used repeated pieces of the set to provide enough material to sustain a 60-second horizontal pan.

-I had to render a convincing parallax effect, and adjusted carrefully the speed of the sets to avoid having a choppy panning.
+I had to create a convincing parallax effect and carefully adjusted the speed of the sets to avoid choppy panning.

 ## Notes

-I used the app router, and a server side highscore page render, with the new React Suspense feature, along with a loading skeleton UI.
+I used the app router and server-side rendering for the highscore page, utilizing the new React Suspense feature along with a loading skeleton UI.

-This provides better UX to my opinion.
+In my opinion, this provides a better user experience.

 ## Wrapping up

-Way shorter than the [previous game post](/posts/building-a-mini-casual-game-with-nextjs), but still a lot of work.
+This post is much shorter than the [previous game post](/posts/building-a-mini-casual-game-with-nextjs), but it still involved a lot of work..

-The main struggle was to handle back the passwordless authentication flow, always tricky and time-consuming to simulate properly.
+The main challenge was handling the passwordless authentication flow, which is always tricky and time-consuming to simulate properly.

-_Would you be interested to get a public Git codebase available?
+_Would you be interested in having a public Git codebase available?
 If so, let me know in the comments._

 ## Demo